gusbocju/DIT168/README.md

 `$ git clone https://github.com/gusbocju/DIT168.git`

 ### BUILD AND DEPLOY
 In order to keep build and deploy processes as platform independent and straightforward as possible, we strongly encourage the use of [Docker](https://www.docker.com/community-edition) and the supplied [Dockerfile](Dockerfile).
-To build the project on your local machine, simply clone the repository (as described above) and run the following command from it's root directory:
+To build the project on your local machine, simply clone the repository (as described above) and run the following command from it's root directory:\
+\
+(Refer to [https://docs.docker.com](https://docs.docker.com) to resolve any uncertainties.)

 `$ docker build -t dit168.marble -f Dockerfile .`

-Successful builds originating *master* will be pushed to `gusbocju/dit168.marble:latest` on Docker Hub using Travis CI.\
+Successful builds originating *master* will be pushed to `gusbocju/dit168.marble:latest` on Docker Hub using Travis CI.
-\
-(Refer to [https://docs.docker.com](https://docs.docker.com) for any unanswered questions.)

 #### SAVE AND RESTORE:
 Use the following snippets to save and/ or restore a local Docker image: